WandaVision: Editing

 When the production shut down due to the pandemic, Marvel took around a month to figure out the logistics of remote work.
 Post-production then continued on existing footage, which informed Shakman of how to approach a few things differently once filming began again, though the series was not creatively altered by this.
 Post-production continued after filming resumed, and Shakman said working on every step of the process at once felt "schizophrenic".
 Tim Roche, Zene Baker, and Nona Khodai served as editors for the series, and each brought different experience to the project: Baker previously edited Thor: Ragnarok; Khodai previously worked on the superhero series The Boys; and Roche came from a background editing comedy series with no visual effects.
 The editors agreed to treat the series like an MCU film since they knew Marvel Studios would not "resort to [standard television series] money-saving tactics for a show like this", and Baker said editing the series was no different from editing Ragnarok.

 The editors did not have formal meetings to discuss the series' tone, but did work together on issues.
 Roche felt the series' tone was most interesting when the sitcom and MCU elements were mixed together, such as when Vision discovers anomalies in Westview during "All-New Halloween Spooktacular!"
 Aspect ratio shifts were created during post-production to give Shakman control over the lengths of the transitions, with some of the earlier aspect ratio changes going through many variations to find the best length and style and have a bigger impression on the audience.
 Transitions in later episodes are sometimes just a straight cut from one ratio to another, relying more on music and sound to show the change.
 Some scenes were rearranged to avoid changing between aspect ratios too many times and distracting from the story.
 One of the most discussed elements of editing was the laugh track, and the creatives worked with sound engineer and laugh track historian Paul Iverson to explain how laugh tracks changed throughout time which informed the sound design.
-Iverson provided the editing team with a selection of laughter track recordings utilized in sitcoms of the 1950s and through the eras.
+Iverson provided the editing team with a selection of laughter track recordings used in sitcoms of the 1950s and through the eras.